ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 `GitHub Actions`_ is the preferred automated CI/CD platform for running Python library unit tests for PyAnsys.
 It can be used immediately by cloning the project `template <https://github.com/pyansys/template/>`_.
-If you are unfamiliar with GitHub Actions, see `GitHub Actions`_ for an overview.
+If you are unfamiliar with GitHub actions, see `GitHub Actions`_ for an overview.

 .. literalinclude:: code/tests.yml
    :language: yaml